calledit/metric_depth_video_toolbox/README.md

 ```

 #### unidepth_video.py (rquires installation with  ./install_mvda.sh -unidepth )
 _Uses ML to create FOV locked metric depth video from any normal video file._ UniDepth is not made for video so the videos it produces are very jittery.
 However UniDepth has the capability of using FOV as given by the user.
 Which means it's output tend to be more accurate as a whole.
-That said UniDepth has been trained wiht less data so it strugles with certain types of scenes. **UniDepth requires Cuda 11.8 and Torch 2.2.0.**
+That said UniDepth has been trained with less data so it strugles with certain types of scenes. **UniDepth requires Cuda 11.8 and Torch 2.2.0.**
 ```bash
 # Create a metric depth video from a normal video (Note that the unidepth_video.py script is copied to the UniDepth folder on installation.)